Loops Outside a Black Hole: Review of grSK and exterior field theory

 The boundary momenta are conserved at all the bulk vertices, and all the bulk vertices are integrated over the exterior of the black hole:

 \item Weigh each diagram by an appropriate symmetry factor. \end{enumerate}

 Note that all the propagators in these rules are causal (ingoing, outgoing, and retarded).
 Thus, the arrows on the propagators can be viewed as time-flow arrows, making causality manifest.
+The time-flow referred to here is along the ingoing Eddington-Finkelstein time $v$.
+Equivalently, we have appropriate analyticity in the frequency that is Fourier conjugate to $v$.
 Next, notice that the vertices given above are exactly those that arise in thermal field theory \cite{Gelis:1997zv}.

 Over here, we have only presented the Feynman rules for the cubic interactions.
 We can generalise to the case of an $n$-point interaction.
 For an $n$-point vertex, the temperature dependence is given by